vippsas/vipps-partner/README.md

    Merchants that use a platform partner
-   _never need to see their API keys_, since the platform partner uses partner keys.
+   _never need to see their API keys_, since the platform partner uses **partner keys**.

+   **Important:** The partner keys _*must not be shared in any readable way with the merchants*_, as that will let one merchant perform API calls (including making payments, refunds, etc) on behalf of another merchant.

 2. **Integration partners:** Assist merchants in development of the merchants' integration.
 Typically a consultancy firm doing development for the merchant.